 Generating electricity from the wind makes economic as well as environmental sense.
-The costs of onshore wind energy fell fourfold in the1980s, and halved again in the 1990s through a combination of innovation and economies of scale.
+The costs of onshore wind energy fell fourfold in the 1980s, and halved again in the 1990s through a combination of innovation and economies of scale.

 As world fossil fuel prices rise and become more volatile as reserves diminish, wind power can help insulate the economy and individuals from those price shocks.
 For example, the cost of electricity from gas turbine plants in the UK has almost doubled since 2006.

 Together with other clean energy sources like wave and tidal power, wind development has been held back in favour of nuclear power.
-That may seem an odd thing to say given that no new nuclear plants have been built in Britain for 30 years, but the nuclear industry continues to receive gigantic subsidies that dwarf those given to the renewable industry.
+That may seem an odd thing to say given that no new nuclear plants have been built in Britain for decades, but the nuclear industry continues to receive gigantic subsidies that dwarf those given to the renewable industry.

 Campaigning for a clean energy revolution

-We’re campaigning for a clean energy revolution in the UK and globally.
+While successive British governments fail to create the economic and regulatory climate needed to bring about a clean energy revolution, we are missing a huge opportunity.
+That’s why we’re campaigning for a clean energy revolution in the UK and globally.
 Investing in cutting-edge wind technology would be a perfect way to kick-start this high-tech green revolution, while enabling us to reinvent our traditional engineering acumen for the 21st century, build industrial capacity to export clean energy technologies to the rest of the world, and work to create a low-carbon future.